IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

-Access to digital representations of structured resources is a fundamental requirement for many research pursuits, the transmission of cultural knowledge and for the daily pursuits of every web citizen.
+Access to digital representations of structured resources is a fundamental requirement for many research activities, the transmission of cultural knowledge and for the daily pursuits of every web citizen.
 Digital content is the primary mode of transmission for access to cultural heritage, science and entertainment.
-Collections of both digitized physical objects and born-digital content can benefit from a standardized description of their structure, layout and presentation mode.
+Collections of both digitized physical objects and born-digital content benefit from a standardized description of their structure, layout and presentation mode.

-This document describes how the structure and layout of a composite objects can be made available in a standard manner.
-Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, consuming content from across collections and institutions.
+This document describes how the structure and layout of composite objects can be made available in a standard manner.
+Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, presenting content from across collections and institutions.

 A composite object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
 The primary requirements for this specification are to provide an order for these views, the resources needed to display a representation of the view, and the descriptive information needed to allow the user to understand what is being seen.